 So, where can you get more of this awesome enzyme?
-While it’s found almost exclusively in a single fruit, there are other ways you can get this powerful enzyme.
+While it’s found almost exclusively in a single fruit, there are other ways you can get this powerful enzyme…

-We recommend sticking to whole pineapple, preferably organic, though that’s not a must.
+We recommend sticking to whole pineapple, preferably organic (though that’s not a must).
 The fruit’s hard outer shell mostly protects the edible part from pesticides and other environmental toxins.
 Frozen pineapple chunks are also fine.
-Refrain from canned pineapple products since those typically have added ingredients.
+Refrain from canned pineapple products, since those typically have added ingredients.

 Fortunately, while pineapple’s peak season runs from March through July, it is available year-round in most regions.

-Papaya contains a rich proteolytic enzyme of its own known as papain.
+Papaya contains a rich proteolytic enzyme of its own, known as papain.
 Like bromelain, papain is also known for stimulating digestion and is a mainstay in Ayurvedic medicine.
 It’s also known in folk remedies for relieving inflammation and soothing heartburn.
-A 2000 study showed that papain from papaya was effective in reducing inflammation in the intestines, liver, and genitals.
+A 2000 study showed that papain from papaya was effective in reducing inflammation in the intestines, liver and genitals.

-We recommend a fruit medley of pineapple and papaya along with other fruit combinations of your choosing.
+We recommend a fruit medley of pineapple and papaya, along with other fruit combinations of your choosing.
 Another tasty option is a homemade yogurt parfait with pineapple and papaya chunks.
 The yogurt contains probiotics that also aid in digestive relief.

 3. Pineapple Juice

 Just as you can consume pineapple as is, you can also put the fruit through a blender or juice extractor.
-Pineapple juice is just as rich with bioavailable forms of bromelain, vitamin C, and antioxidants.
+Pineapple juice is just as rich, with bioavailable forms of bromelain, vitamin C and antioxidants.

 If you consume alcohol in moderation, then consider adding pineapple juice to your favorite tequila for a nutrient kick.
 This makes for a healthy cocktail that won’t give you a hangover the next morning.

 We recommend buying the fruit whole or in frozen form to create your own homemade juice.
-Store-bought pineapple juice, even if it’s labelled 100% juice with no filler ingredients, is usually still pasteurized.
+Store-bought pineapple juice, even if it’s labelled 100 percent juice with no filler ingredients, is usually still pasteurized.
 This means it underwent a heating process where much of the enzymes and micronutrients are destroyed or underwent molecular changes.

 4. Bromelain Supplement

 If you just don’t like pineapple for whatever reason, then you can always take bromelain supplements.
 In fact, we actually include the enzyme in our new Total Relief product.
 As with most supplements, you can choose to take the tablets with a meal or on an empty stomach.

-Bromelain Foods the Key to Gut Vitality
+Bromelain Foods Are the Key to Gut Vitality

-This simple and natural enzyme just may be the answer to all digestion-related woes.
-Make the aforementioned foods or supplements a part of your regular meals and take notice of the difference you feel in a week’s time.
+This simple and natural enzyme just may be the answer to all your digestion-related woes.
+Make the aforementioned foods or supplements a part of your regular meals, and take notice of the difference you feel in a week’s time.